Knowledge Factory HEF94

 Date Friday, Dec 7 Time – Room Tiergarten

 Although the German word Bildung is frequently translated as “education”, it means much more.
 Should we be content with preparing young people for the role of the “neoliberal entrepreneurial self”, or does education dare to aspire to offer learners a fulfilled life?
-In this Knowledge Factory we will examine how, in different contexts, we can use technologies to develop future-oriented skills.
+In this Knowledge Factory we will work out new ideas for a concept of higher education in the digital age.

 Universitiy of Potsdam, Center for Quality Development in Teaching and Studies, Germany